DITCH THE DIET

-I’m a Registered Nutritional Therapist and Functional Medicine Practitioner who supports women in the pursuit of wellbeing.
-I specialise in positive weight loss and PCOS (Polycystic Ovarian Syndrome).
 With a background deep rooted in the Arts, I thrive on pulling together my passion for people and nutrition in a uniquely creative and colourful way.
-I’m on a mission to empower women with the tools to positively reach their health goals, feel fabulous and improve quality of life.
+I’m on a mission to empower and educate women with the tools to positively reach their health goals, feel fabulous and improve quality of life.

-Hannah Alderson BA(Hons) DipCNM mBANT mIFM regCNhC is registered with the British Association of Nutrition and Lifestyle Medicine (BANT), is fully insured and regulated and governed by the Complementary and Natural Healthcare Council which is an accredited nutrition register regulated by the Professional Standards Authority of the United Kingdom and fully insured.
+Hannah Alderson BA(Hons) DipCNM mBANT mIFM regCNhC is registered with the British Association of Nutrition and Lifestyle Medicine (BANT), a member of The Institute of Functional Medicine, regulated and governed by the Complementary and Natural Healthcare Council which is an accredited nutrition register regulated by the Professional Standards Authority of the United Kingdom and fully insured.

-Hannah trained for three years at the world renowned College of Naturopathic Medicine in London, qualifying as a Registered Nutritional Therapist with a Diploma in Nutritional Therapy.
+Following a 10 year career in the creative industry (working in Theatre and then for a Global Design & Branding agency), Hannah trained for three years at the world renowned College of Naturopathic Medicine in London, qualifying as a Registered Nutritional Therapist.
 Her training continued with the Institute of Functional Medicine and the University of Functional Medicine.
-Hannah attended and completed the AFMCP™-UK training in London in 2018 where IFM educates health care professionals how to apply these principles in practice through an intensive 5 day training course called Applying Functional Medicine in Clinical Practice™.
-Hannah now runs her practice in Berkhamsted Hertfordshire, specialising in weight loss, utilising her nutritional expertise and exceptional rapport with people.
-As a member of BANT Hannah continues extensive postgraduate training to expand her expertise and deepen her knowledge in the practice of evidence based Nutritional Therapy and Functional Medicine.
+Hannah attended and completed the AFMCP™-UK training in London where IFM educates health care professionals how to apply these principles in practice through an intensive training course called Applying Functional Medicine in Clinical Practice™.
+Hannah now runs her practice in Berkhamsted Hertfordshire, specialising in women's health, utilising her nutritional expertise and exceptional rapport with people.
+As a member of BANT and The Institute of Functional Medicine Hannah continues extensive postgraduate training to expand her expertise and deepen her knowledge in the practice of evidence based Nutritional Therapy and Functional Medicine.

 After receiving a Diploma in Acting from London’s prestigious Mountview Academy of Theatre Arts, Hannah went on to gain a First Class Honours Degree in Theatre Production from London South Bank University.
 Upon graduation, she was awarded the Royal National Theatre Student Award in 2009 and was privileged enough to be invited back to be a lecturer.
 Hannah immersed herself in the world of theatre working in London, Edinburgh and New York.
 Everyone has a story that brings them to discover the importance of nutrition, and this was it for Hannah.
 Late nights and long hours led to a black coffee lifestyle more disco than dynamic yoga.

 Inevitably burnout followed, as well as troublesome hormonal and endocrine issues suffering from PCOS, Endometriosis and ezcema.
-But what also followed out of this was an understanding that nutrition plays a leading role when it comes to your health and happiness.
+She left the Theatre world and joined a Global Design and Branding agency, whilst her interest in Nutrition started to gain momentum.
+What followed out of this was an understanding that nutrition plays a leading role when it comes to your health and happiness.
 The right guidance can be just the tonic to navigate the complexities of modern life, and it was at this point Hannah embarked on her journey to qualify as a Nutritional Therapist and heal herself so that she could reclaim her health and become a mum.

 What is a nutritionist?
 Well, calling yourself a nutritionist or nutrition coach doesn’t mean you’ve necessarily got the qualifications behind you, as the term 'nutritionist' is not a protected title - anyone who claims to be an expert in the field of nutrition can technically call themselves a nutritionist.
 Although you may be able to call yourself a nutritionist or coach, these individuals will not be be able to belong to a professional governing body.
 A professional body, such as BANT, supports its members in attaining the highest standards of integrity, knowledge, competence and professional practice, in order to protect the client’s interests, nutritional therapy and the Registered Nutrition Practitioners.